stripe/stripe-connect-rocketrides/README.md

 ### Requirements

 This project is written in Swift and requires Xcode 8 to build and run.
-The app is compatible with iOS 9+.
+The app is compatible with iOS 10.0+.
 You can use it both the iOS Simulator or on your iPhone.

 ### Getting Started

 To get started quickly, follow these simple steps:

 1. Navigate to the `ios` folder.
+2. Run `pod install`.
-2. Open `RocketRides.xcodeproj` in Xcode.
+3. Open `RocketRides.xcworkspace` (not `RocketRides.xcodeproj`) in Xcode.
-3. Build and run the app!
+4. Build and run the app!

 To try out the full payment experience, start by running the server locally as described above, then follow these steps: